 Narazyan's epic and intimate paintings are arguably amongst the most important works to surface and still develop from the repression of the former Soviet Union.
 With a style blending old-world images with futuristic visions, the artist creates a world of mystery and enchantment for the viewer to explore.
 Narazyan, born 1957 in Kislovodsk, Russia and currently residing in the Ukraine, graduated Kharkiv Art Institute and developed a style underground, now coined romantic fantasy, as part of the historical Non-conformist Art Movement.
 Today, the artist's work is represented in museum and private collections around the world including the Zimmerli Art Museum's Dodge Collection.Artist Page

-Sheba Sharrow (1926 - 2006): Sharrow's personal art exemplifies an artist with eyes wide open.
-Her expressionist paintings abstract humanity using masterful execution, poetically engaging us with topics such as mortality, desire, vulnerability, power, warfare and spirituality.
+Sheba Sharrow (1926 - 2006): Sharrow was an artist with eyes wide open.
+Her expressionist paintings are masterful and refined, engaging us with mortality and desire, vulnerability and power, warfare and spirituality.